ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ### Security

-When you set up the GHS to allow elements like `<script>` or attributes like `onclick`, you expose the users of your application to a possibly malicious markup &mdash; whether it is a code mistakenly copied from a risky website or purposely provided by a bad actor.
+When you set up the GHS to allow elements like `<script>` or attributes like `onclick`, you expose the users of your application to a possibly malicious markup &mdash; whether it is code mistakenly copied from a risky website or purposely provided by a bad actor.
 An example of that could be: `<div onclick="leakUserData()">`.

 The content inside the editor (what you see in the editing area) is filtered by default from typical content that could break the editor.
 However, the editor does not feature a full XSS filter.
 Thus, we recommend configuring GHS to enable specific HTML markup, instead of enabling all markup at once.